Hello World

 cuda_function<<<1,1>>>()

-, specify the threads blocks within the bracket- Make sure to synchronize the threads
+, specify the thread blocks within the brackets.- Make sure to synchronize the threads.

 __syncthreads()

-synchronizes a kernel call in host- Most of the CUDA APIs are synchronized calls by default (but sometimes it is good to call explicit synchronized calls to avoid errors in the computation)
+synchronizes a kernel call on the host.- Most of the CUDA APIs are synchronized calls by default, but sometimes it is good to call explicit synchronized calls to avoid errors in the computation.

 Questions and Solutions¶